 Light, dark, or gold

-I think that the Space Gray Apple offers on its laptops is pretty cool.
-For one thing, it's consistent, unlike the iPhones, where the meaning of 'Space Gray' can change from year to year.
-It's also more in line with other electronics, which tend to be darker in color, while still retaining its specific identity.
+I think that the space gray Apple offers on its laptops is pretty cool.
+For one thing, it's consistent, unlike the iPhones, where the meaning of 'space gray' can change from year to year.
+It's also more in line with other electronics, which tend to be darker in color while still retaining their specific identity.

 Silver has been the kind of 'Apple standard' color for a while.
 There was a time when Silver was the only color available for the MacBook Air.
 Also, if you prefer brighter colors but don't like Gold, silver is your real option.

 Speaking of Gold, the MacBook Air is currently the only member of Apple's current Mac lineup that features any sort of gold color option.
-If you want a Mac that's going to stand out, or you just looovvveeee gold, pick this one.
+If you want a Mac that will stand out, or you just love gold, pick this one.

 I've been using a Late-2013 MacBook Pro for almost as long as it's been out, over six years now, and I've never noticed any discoloration in its aluminum.
-Same goes for multiple older iPhones and iPads that I still own.
+The same goes for multiple older iPhones and iPads that I still own.
 The color holds up, year in and year out.